asheroto/Deploy-Office/README.md

 # Deploy Office 2019

 Easily install Office 2019.
-Simply open the program and it will start installing Office 2019.
+Simply open the program and it will start installing.

 Everything is downloaded from the cloud, so you'll always have the latest version available when installing.